impeccable-taste/impeccable-taste.github.io/_posts/2025/2025-04-07/2025-04-07-00-knock-at-the-cabin.md

 <span class="reviewsection">Trivia about the IMDb trivia:</span>
 > Director M. Night Shyamalan has a cameo in an air fryer infomercial that briefly appears on the TV before the first news report.

-M. Night Shyamalan confirmed air fryer sicko, like yours truly.
+M. Night Shyamalan: confirmed air fryer sicko (like yours truly)